 Transportation to and from school:

 If you drive your child to school every day, and the route has not changed, then your child is likely well prepared for the drive to school.
 However, if you have not driven that route in a while, it might help to do so before the first day of school just to be prepared for any detours or changes ahead of time.
-If this feels like over-preparing, consider this--some kids get anxious more easily than others.
-If you have an anxiety-prone child the practice drive does at least 2 things: 1) re-familiarizes the child to the drive to and from school--this creates a sense of normalcy and routine 2) on the off chance that something drastic has changed along that route, you will have time to manage the stress of that before school starts.
-Here’s an example-- I once worked with a kid who rode to school with his parents.
-On the first day of school they drove past a house that had been damaged by fire.
-They had not seen the damaged house yet because they had not driven that route since the last day of school.
-The child, who was already nervous about the first day, arrived to school in a worried state because he was upset about the burned house and then had worries all day (and days after) about his own home burning down.
-This is an extreme example, but for those of you with anxiety-prone kids, you probably understand how a practice drive to and from school could save some worry later on.
+If you have an anxiety-prone child the "practice drive" does 2 things: 1) re-familiarizes the child with the drive to and from school--this creates a sense of normalcy and routine 2) on the off chance that something drastic changed along that route, you will have time to discuss it and/or address any challenges ahead of time.

 If your child has a new bus route: